ddworken/hishtory/README.md

 curl https://hishtory.dev/install.py | python3 -
 ```

-At this point, `hishtory` is already managing your shell history.
+At this point, `hishtory` is already managing your shell history (for bash, zsh, and fish!).
 Give it a try with `hishtory query` and see below for more details on the advanced query features.

 Then to install `hishtory` on your other computers, you need your secret key.
 Get this by running `hishtory status`.
 Once you have it, you follow similar steps to install hiSHtory on your other computers: